changhsinlee/changhsinlee.github.io/_posts/2019-06-10-grow-network-grad-student.md

 ---
-layout: page
+layout: post
-title: Growing your network when you have none as a student
+title: Growing Your Network When You Have None as a Student
-comments: false
+comments: true
 lang: en
-header-img: "/figure/source/grow-network-grad-student/thumbnail.png"
+header-img: "/figure/source/2019-06-10-grow-network-grad-student/thumbnail.png"
-permalink: /job-draft/
 ---

 That was my experience: no connection with anyone in the industry for the job I want to know more about.
 What can I do?

-I will share with you two routes that have worked for me.
+I will share with you two methods that worked for me.

+PS. *This post is a guest post for [Big Math Network](https://bigmathnetwork.org/2019/05/31/growing-your-network-when-you-have-none-as-a-student/)*

 ## Unanswered questions